Jungle Rules

 Jungle Rules is the second studio album by Moroccan-American rapper French Montana.
 It was released on July 14, 2017 by Coke Boys, Bad Boy and Epic Records.
 The album succeeds his mixtape MC4 (2016), which was originally intended to be his second studio album.
 It features guest appearances from Future, Travis Scott, The Weeknd, Young Thug, Pharrell Williams, Quavo, T.I., Swae Lee, Marc E. Bassy, Chinx and Max B, among others.
 Production derives from frequent collaborator Harry Fraud, as well as Scott Storch, Detail, London on da Track, Mike Will Made It and others.
 The album was supported by the singles "No Pressure" featuring Future and "Unforgettable" featuring Swae Lee.

-Jungle Rules received generally positive reviews from critics.
+Jungle Rules received generally favorable reviews from critics.
 It debuted at number three on the US Billboard 200, selling 52,000 copies in its first week.
-In October 2017, the album was certified Gold by the Recording Industry Association of America (RIAA).
+In June 2020, the album was certified platinum by the Recording Industry Association of America (RIAA).